OptimalBits/bull/REFERENCE.md

 does not close or disconnect these connections when queues are closed, so if you need to have your app do a graceful shutdown, you will need to keep references to these
 Redis connections somewhere and disconnect them after you shut down all the queues.

-The `bclient` connection however is a "blocking client" and is used to wait for new events on a single queue at a time.
+The `bclient` connection however is a "blocking client" and is used to wait for new jobs on a single queue at a time.
 For this reason it cannot be shared and a fresh new connection should be returned each time.
 Bull will disconnect this client itself when the queue is closed.

 **Advanced Settings**